beda-software/FHIRPathMappingLanguage/README.md

 **Note:** This feature is not mature enough and might change in the future.

-### Automatic array flattening and null removal
+### Automatic array flattening

-In FHIR resources, arrays of arrays and arrays of nulls are invalid constructions.
+In FHIR resources, arrays of arrays are invalid constructions.
 To simplify writing mappers, there is automatic array flattening.

 For example: